 Tampa Electric Company (TECO) helps to illuminate the sunshine state when the sun is not shining.
 The company transmits and distributes electricity in a 2,000-square mile service territory in West Central Florida (including Tampa).
-Its Tampa Electric division provides electric service to more than 678,000 customers and has a generating capacity of about 4,700 MW.
+Its Tampa Electric division provides electric service to about 720,000 customers and has a generating capacity of more than 4,700 MW.
 The

 Tampa Electric serves nearly customers in West Central Florida.
 Its West Central Florida service area includes all of Hillsborough County and parts of Pasco, Pinellas, and Polk counties.
 Peoples Gas System has operations in Florida's major metropolitan areas.

+Tampa Electric is pursuing a strategy to become greener.
 To help reduce the need for building more fossil-fuel power generation plants, Tampa Electric is partnering with customers to help them be more efficient in their energy use.
 It offers its customers 12 residential and 16 commercial energy efficiency programs.

 Tampa Electric was founded in 1899 and was reincorporated in 1949.